Centre for the Creative Brain

 The Centre is grateful for the generous financial support for its activities provided by William R. Miller (alumnus and Honorary Fellow of St Edmund Hall) and the Wellcome Centre for Integrative Neuroimaging.

-Dr Charlotte Stagg – Chair – SCR, Principal Investigator at the Oxford Centre for Functional MRI of the Brain (FMRIB) and the Oxford Centre for Human Brain Activity (OHBA)
+Prof. Charlotte Stagg (Chair): SCR and Principal Investigator at the Oxford Centre for Functional MRI of the Brain (FMRIB) and the Oxford Centre for Human Brain Activity (OHBA).

 Ms. Camille Lasbareilles (Secretary): DPhil student in Clinical Neurosciences, St Edmund Hall.

 Dr. Ioana Grigoras (Secretary): DPhil student in Clinical Neurosciences, St John’s College.